kvttt/dmri_pipeline/README.md

     └── subid.json

 where `subid.nii` is the dMRI data, `subid.bval` and `subid.bvec` are the b-values and b-vectors, and `subid.json` is the JSON file containing the acquisition parameters.

-Then, run the pipeline with the following command:

-    bash fit.sh data subid.nii subid.bval subid.bvec subid.json

 The pipeline will output the following folders